-\textbf{Comparison with baselines.} Next, we demonstrate the performance gain from the MIMO method in real-world MML benchmarks over existing balanced MML methods and MOO methods.
-Table \ref{tab:cremad-urfunny} shows the performance of MIMO compared to existing MML and MOO baselines in the MML classification benchmarks CREMA-D and UR-Funny.
-We first compare the performance in the CREMA-D benchmark.
-It can be seen that MIMO achieves the best test accuracy performance compared to the baselines.
-By comparing the results obtained for individual modality training, it can be seen that MIMO can achieve superior performance via balanced MML learning, whereas vanilla MML fails to even perform comparably to the best-performing individual modality (visual modality).
-Furthermore, it can be seen that naively applying MOO methods on multi-modal and uni-modal objectives (e.g., EW and MGDA) does not improve the multi-modal performance, as there is no fine-grained control between uni-modal/multi-modal objective optimization.
-For example, it can be seen that MGDA is heavily biased towards the audio modality, leading to poor performance in multi-modal accuracy.
+\textbf{Comparison with baselines.} Next, we demonstrate the performance gains of MIMO on real-world multi-modal benchmarks relative to existing balanced multi-modal sensor learning methods and MOO methods.
+Table \ref{tab:cremad-urfunny} reports the performance of MIMO and several fusion and MOO baselines on the CREMA-D and UR-Funny classification benchmarks.
+On CREMA-D, MIMO achieves the best test accuracy among the baselines.
+Comparing against the individual-modality results also shows that MIMO attains superior performance through balanced multi-modal sensor learning, whereas vanilla MSL fails to match the best-performing individual modality (the visual modality).
+Furthermore, naively applying MOO methods to the fused and uni-modal sensor objectives (e.g., EW and MGDA) does not improve fused performance, because such approaches provide no fine-grained control over the trade-off between uni-modal sensor and fused-objective optimization.
+For example, MGDA is heavily biased toward the audio modality, leading to poor fused accuracy.

-We then compare the performance of MML and MOO baselines in the three-modality benchmark dataset UR-Funny and observe that MIMO performs comparably or better compared the baselines, with a subroutine time close to vanilla MML, which is consistent with the observations in the CREMA-D dataset.
-Next, we compare the performance using the Kinetics-Sound benchmark.
-The results are given in Table \ref{tab:Kinetics-Sound}.
-It can be seen that MIMO outperforms MOO and balanced MML baselines.
-We attribute this superior performance to balanced learning in different modalities, as evidenced from the lower disparity in uni-modal accuracies for audio and visual modalities (only $\sim 3\%$ difference for MIMO, while the next smallest disparity $\sim 11\%$ is from MMPareto).
-Similar observations can be made from the experiment results for VGGSound benchmark, given in Table \ref{tab:vggsound}.
+We then compare MIMO against MSL and MOO baselines on the three-modality UR-Funny benchmark and observe that MIMO performs comparably to or better than the baselines, while maintaining a subroutine time close to that of vanilla MSL; this is consistent with the observations on CREMA-D. Next, we evaluate performance on the Kinetics-Sound benchmark.
+The results in Table \ref{tab:Kinetics-Sound} show that MIMO outperforms both MOO baselines and balanced multi-modal sensor learning baselines.
+We attribute this superior performance to more balanced learning across modalities, as evidenced by the smaller disparity in uni-modal sensor accuracies for audio and visual modalities (only $\sim 3\%$ for MIMO, whereas the next-smallest disparity, achieved by MMPareto, is $\sim 11\%$).
+Similar observations can be made from the VGGSound results in Table \ref{tab:vggsound}.